Yul-1/Secure-File-Transfer/Windows/README.md

 # SFT Windows Installer - Complete Build Guide

+**Version: 2.0.0**

 ## Overview

 This document describes the complete process for building a standalone Windows installer for the SFT (Secure File Transfer) Rust implementation.
 The installer packages Python runtime, Rust crypto module, and all dependencies into a single `.exe` file.

+This is the **Windows installer implementation** - completely independent and focused solely on Windows platform packaging and distribution.

 ## Installer Architecture